Brian Grant: Health

 In November 2005, after talking with a neurologist at OHSU, Grant was diagnosed with early-onset Parkinson's disease.
 Through discussions and encouragement by well-known Parkinson's sufferers Michael J. Fox and Muhammad Ali, Grant publicized his diagnosis in 2009.

+Grant's memoir 'Rebound: Soaring in the NBA, Battling Parkinson's, and Finding What Really Matters' was released in April 2021, co-authored by Ric Bucher.